-Promotion of the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs: Robust and constantly evolving PSHEE programme for all year groups.
-Debate and discussion encouraged in all subjects; RS and PSHEE specifically address diversity; Educational visits to variety of religious institutions; West Yorkshire police / Barnados, address parents and students on key issues; Respect, tolerance and diversity are celebrated in whole school assemblies, including pupil led ones; debating and EDGE activities encourage and develop knowledge of democratic process; School Council is democratically elected by secret ballot, using real ballot boxes.
+Promotion of the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs: Robust and constantly evolving PSHE programme for all year groups.
+Debate and discussion encouraged in all subjects; RS and PSHE specifically address diversity; Educational visits to variety of religious institutions; West Yorkshire police / Barnados, address parents and students on key issues; Respect, tolerance and diversity are celebrated in whole school assemblies, including pupil led ones; debating and EDGE activities encourage and develop knowledge of democratic process; School Council in both sections are democratically elected by secret ballot, using real ballot boxes.

-Active promotion of principles which enable the development of self-knowledge, self-esteem and self-confidence; enable pupils to distinguish between right and wrong; encourage pupils to accept responsibility for their behaviour; encourage respect for democracy, etc.: PSHEE in all year groups promotes positive self-esteem, responsibility for behaviour, knowledge of the law and government; Assemblies celebrate achievement on a weekly basis; Merits awarded for individual academic achievements and effort through class / homework marking with certificates from bronze through to platinum; School reporting system allows for recognition for effort and achievement (ME/MA); HOYs use postcards home to congratulate achievement and effort; Firefly is used to pass feedback to parents.
+Active promotion of principles which enable the development of self- knowledge, self-esteem and self-confidence; enable pupils to distinguish between right and wrong; encourage pupils to accept responsibility for their behaviour; encourage respect for democracy, etc.: PSHE in all year groups promotes positive self-esteem, responsibility for behaviour, knowledge of the law and government; Assemblies celebrate achievement on a weekly basis; Merits and House Points are awarded for individual academic achievements and effort through class / homework marking with certificates from bronze through to platinum; School reporting system allows for recognition for effort and achievement (ME/MA and HP); HOYs use postcards home to congratulate achievement and effort; Firefly is used to pass feedback to parents; Junior Section staff regularly meet parents to share success; Director of Junior Section calls home for selected students each week; SoTW certificates presented in JS assemblies followed by 'hot chocolate with Mr Rowley'.

 EDGE activities promote confidence / achievement / positivity / personal challenge; Opportunity for all girls to support their school community as prefects, school council representatives, subject leaders, peer mentors.
-High quality careers provision including work experience for Y10 girls; Head Girl, Senior Prefects and other sixth formers connect with younger girls through assemblies and PSHEE programme, providing positive role models; Charities Committee works throughout the year to raise money and engage students in good causes; Ongoing charitable links: Darjeeling Children's Trust; EDGE activities offer the opportunity to volunteer - e.g. SHINE project (Serious Fun on Saturdays) engages 6th Formers with Year 5 pupils from deprived areas of the city; Visiting speakers for Hepworth and GEM lectures promote tolerance of diversity and understanding of cultural difference.
+High quality careers provision including work experience for Y10 girls; Head Girl, Senior Prefects and other sixth formers connect with younger girls through assemblies and PSHE programme, providing positive role models; Charities Committee works throughout the year to raise money and engage students in good causes; Ongoing charitable links: Darjeeling Children's Trust; EDGE activities offer the opportunity to volunteer - e.g. SHINE project (Serious Fun on Saturdays) engages 6th Formers with Year 5 pupils from deprived areas of the city; Visiting speakers for Hepworth and GEM lectures promote tolerance of diversity and understanding of cultural difference.

-Precluding the promotion of partisan political views: Foundation Political Bias Policy and Staff Code of Conduct preclude members of staff from promoting their own political views with children; Assemblies are balanced and present the opportunity for students to hear a variety of viewpoints and ideas; A balance of visiting speakers in, for example, PSHEE address girls throughout the school to provide a range of ideas and opinions - this is monitored by staff; School Council provides an opportunity for girls to encounter the freedom to express themselves and listen to opposing ideas; Debating is encouraged in clubs and within EDGE activities; PSHEE encourages students to debate political and ethical issues and to engage and acknowledge the ideas of others.
+Precluding the promotion of partisan political views: Foundation Political Bias Policy and Staff Code of Conduct preclude members of staff from promoting their own political views with children; Assemblies are balanced and present the opportunity for students to hear a variety of viewpoints and ideas; A balance of visiting speakers in, for example, PSHE address girls throughout the school to provide a range of ideas and opinions - this is monitored by staff; School Council provides an opportunity for girls to encounter the freedom to express themselves and listen to opposing ideas; Debating is encouraged in clubs and within EDGE activities; PSHE encourages students to debate political and ethical issues and to engage and acknowledge the ideas of others.